HKUDS/GraphEdit/README.md

 ```

 ## Acknowledgement
 The structure of the LLM in this code is largely based on [FastChat](https://github.com/lm-sys/FastChat).
+And the original TAG datasets are provided by [Graph-LLM](https://github.com/CurryTang/Graph-LLM).
 Thanks for their work.